Viren D’Sa, MD, and Ana Catarina Garnecho, MD, New England Pediatric Institute of Neurodevelopment (NEPIN) give the facts on common myths.

 MYTH: There is an “Autism epidemic” going on.

 TRUTH: There is no doubt the number of children diagnosed with autism spectrum disorder has risen over the past 10 years.
 However, characterizing it as an epidemic is inaccurate and gives the impression of a clear cause for the increasing numbers.
 While a cause for the occurrence of autism is yet to be identified, we are seeing greater awareness of the condition.
 This has led to children being evaluated in larger numbers due to concerns raised by various caregivers and educators who spend a significant amount of time with them.

 When interpreting some of the more recent reports of the prevalence of autism, one must consider the methods used in arriving at these numbers.
 For example, extracting numbers from special education records of school departments can misrepresent the true numbers of children diagnosed with the disorder.
 It doesn’t take away from the fact that there is increasing awareness of autism spectrum disorder, resulting in more children being evaluated, collectively resulting in higher numbers of children being diagnosed.

-2. MYTH: Childhood vaccines can cause autism.
+MYTH: Childhood vaccines can cause Autism Spectrum Disorders.